 Matisse Inspired Name Panels

-I thought this was a perfect lesson to do with my fifth graders.
+This is a perfect lesson to do with fifth graders at the beginning of the school year: it reinforces names with faces and gets the children warmed up with cutting, pasting, color and composition.
 I have many posters of Matisse’s artwork for inspiration, but if you don’t, simply talk about how cutting paper can express movement and emotion.

-I gave each child a piece of white construction paper about 10 x 16.
-Each table had scissors and glue sticks (regular white glue is too messy for this project).
-At the back of my art room, I arranged scraps of paper.
-Note: This is a great project to do towards the end of the school year when your recycled paper box is very full.
+Note: This is also a great project to do towards the end of the school year when your recycled paper box is very full.

-I instructed the students to cut out the letters in their name plus something that is unique to them.
-I demonstrated that by reducing a large sheet of paper to a smaller rectangle or square, letters are easy to cut out.
+Instruct the students to cut out the letters in their name plus something that is unique to them.
+I demonstrated that by reducing a large sheet of paper to a smaller rectangle or square.
+This way, the letters are easier to cut out.
 This can be a challenging lesson, and many kids will balk at not using a pencil, but don’t give in!
 I think being encouraged to “see” the shape and cutting it is beneficial.
 Of course, I stress that any shape, size or style is perfect.

 We discussed the benefits of cutting all letters out first, then the back ground shapes and playing with the arrangement before gluing.
 Some kids will rush this part then be caught having to pull up their letters.